 Brooklyn Bowl is located at 61 Wythe Avenue, between North 11th & 12th Streets, just two blocks off of the East River.
-It lies in the Williamsburg/Greenpoint area of Brooklyn, two blocks northwest of the former Sound Fix Records, three blocks east of Williamsburg Waterfront, just west of McCarren Park, and five-and-a-half blocks north of such North 6th venues as Music Hall in Williamsburg, Public Assembly, and Cameo.
-It is a very recent venue, having only opened on July 7th, 2009.
-Nicky Digital and JellyNYC held post-Pool Party parties there over summer ’09 (following the JellyNYC-run Pool Parties at Williamsburg Waterfront), and it served as an emergency rainout venue for the Pool Parties & Seaport Music shows at South Street Seaport.
-After initially trying to book events on its own, concerts are now booked by Bowery Presents (which also does booking for such venues as Webster Hall).
+It lies in the Williamsburg/Greenpoint area of Brooklyn, three blocks east of Williamsburg Waterfront, just west of McCarren Park, and five-and-a-half blocks north of Music Hall of Williamsburg.
+It is a relatively recent venue, having only opened on July 7th, 2009.
+After initially trying to book events on its own, concerts are now booked by Bowery Presents.

-Brooklyn Bowl seems to be trying to be all things to all people, and not just in the obvious fact that it’s a concert venue/bowling alley (Union Hall has bocce ball…).
-The restaurant is incongruous and misplaced.
-The venue wants to tap into the Williamsburg concert-going crowds, but is cleaner & fancier than your Williamsburg venue.
-The stage being perpendicular to the bowling lanes does mean bowlers can watch concerts (though not anyone in the restaurant, though they can certainly hear them), but leaves the stage floor long and narrow, and the stage isn’t quite raised high enough to be visible from the back.
+Brooklyn Bowl seems to be trying to be all things to all people, and not just in the obvious fact that it’s a concert venue/restaurant/bowling alley (Union Hall has bocce ball…).
+The restaurant is rather incongruous and misplaced, though does a good fried chicken.
+The venue wants to tap into the Williamsburg concert-going crowds, but is cleaner & fancier than your old Williamsburg venue.
+The stage being perpendicular to the bowling lanes does mean bowlers can watch concerts (but not anyone in the restaurant, though they can certainly hear them), but leaves the stage floor long and narrow, and the stage isn’t quite raised high enough to be visible from the back.
 The bar is very nice, though its drink selection again feels like it’s aiming higher than the area concert-going crowd.
-There is still time to work things out, and being booked by Bowery Presents certainly helps, but only time will tell whether or not Brooklyn Bowl is going to last.
+The mash-up would seem over-ambitious and confusing at first, but has definitely come to work (even as other Williamsburg haunts have shut down).

 61 Wythe Avenue (between North 11th & North 12th Streets)